-In exercising its regulatory and supervisory purposes and its protective functions the GFSC may share information, which may include personal data, with other entities.
+In exercising its regulatory and supervisory purposes, and its protective functions, the GFSC may share information (including personal data), with other entities.
 These other entities may include, for example:

 - courts and tribunals.

-In some cases, this may be to the UK or one of the British Islands, or to a Member State of the European Union, or to a jurisdiction outside of these areas which ensures an adequate level of protection for the protection of personal data for the purposes of the GDPR.
+In some cases, this may be to the UK or one of the British Islands, or to a Member State of the European Union, or to a jurisdiction outside of these areas which ensures that there is an adequate level of protection with regard to personal data for the purposes of the GDPR.

 The GFSC retains information, which may include personal data, for as long as necessary for the purpose(s) for which that information was collected.
 The GFSC may retain information for longer periods where it is necessary to do so for the purpose of archiving in the public interest.